Covid 19 coronavirus: Air New Zealand boss Greg Foran's tips for business leaders

 Air New Zealand boss Greg Foran is at the business epicentre of the coronavirus pandemic.

-His airline is bleeding cash and faces a revenue crash from $6 billion this year to $500m but has had a calm airline outsider's presence since the crisis has deepened with his performance praised in the investment community and aviation industry.
+His airline is bleeding cash and faces a revenue crash from $6 billion to $500m but has had a calm airline outsider's presence since the crisis has deepened and his performance has been praised in the investment community and aviation industry.

 He rose to the top job of Walmart in the United States, the world's biggest retailer that served half the country's population every week.